At Youville Centre, we are committed to making a difference with two generations.

 - Infant Mental Health Promotion (IMHP)

-- Module Training through Children’s Integration Support Services (CISS)
+- Module Training through Children’s Inclusion Support Services (CISS)

 Partners we work with in the child development program include: